eridien/vscode-function-explorer/README.md

 Adding a mark might show in multiple locations because they all match.
 This can look like a bug.
 This is rare in most languages like js/ts since multiple definitions at one nesting level are usually invalid.
 One could argue this is a feature.

-A fix would be to add additional information in a mark based on line numbers.
+A fix would be to add additional information to a mark based on line numbers.
 But this would have the same drifting problem that bookmarks and breakpoints have.
 Comments are welcome in the repo issues.

 #### Author: Mark Hahn (eridien)